Check Out Fiberglass Tub Inlays and How They Work

 How Are Fiberglass Tubs And Showers Made

-These tubs and showers are made on a mold and can present challenges that are not visible during production.
+Because these tubs and showers are made on a mold and can present challenges that are not always visible during production.
 Some of these challenges manifest themselves as spider cracks, air pockets or the more technical term is called a void.
-They are usually found in the floor by the drain, and in the rounded areas of the tub or shower unit.
+They are usually found in the floor by the drain, or in the rounded areas of the tub or shower unit.

-Blackstone tub inlays are a great option with acrylic and fiberglass tubs and showers that may not have enough support in the right areas of the tub floor.
-Even at the installation stage, in many cases, no additional support is added.
+Blackstone tub inlays are a great option with acrylic and fiberglass tubs and showers that do not have enough support under tub floor.
+Even during the installation stage, no additional support is added.
 Obviously, over time the floor area begins to break down, delaminate, or totally gives out.
-The floor may begin to crack and eventually these cracks will become large enough that the tub or shower will begin to leak.
-This may cause considerable water damage to the rest of the home.
+Consequently the floor begins to crack and eventually these cracks will become large enough that the tub or shower starts to leak.
+This will cause considerable water damage to the rest of the home.

 • Tub inlays are not required for a small repair area.
 With larger fiberglass repairs, there is always the possibility that the repaired area could crack again.
 This in turn could become expensive and very frustrating for the customer as well the company doing the repair.
 More repair options.